 This mission is accomplished by:

-Insuring that only qualified applicants are permitted to take examinations for certification and/or registration, that only competent individuals are granted licenses to practice engineering, land surveying, and photogrammetric mapping, that only registered individuals are offering and/or providing engineering, land surveying or photogrammetric mapping services and that registered individuals maintain high standards of practice and compliance with applicable statutes, rules, and regulations.
+Assuring that only competent individuals are granted licenses to practice engineering, land surveying, and photogrammetric mapping, that only registered individuals are offering and/or providing engineering, land surveying or photogrammetric mapping services, or water right examination and that registered individuals maintain high standards of practice and compliance with applicable statutes, rules, and regulations.